Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 ---
 layout: post

-title: Landau-Pekar Model, The Beginning of the Polaron
+title: Landau and Frohlich, The Beginning of the Polaron

 date: 2020-06-15